• Skip to primary navigation

 Self-Employed Civil Engineers

-Being Your Own Boss is very Compelling Making your own rules, and having complete control over your workload and earnings.
+Making your own rules, and having complete control over your workload and earnings.
 This comes with freelance work and running your own business.
 Unfortunately, when people think of freelancers they often only think of IT workers.
-However, self-employed IT workers only make up 15% of the industry and […]
+However, self-employed IT workers only make up 15% of the industry and is dropping steadily.
+Engineering is a profession that is often done in firms and large groups of collaborators, however, there is a new wave of civil engineers who are changing that landscape.

 Filed Under: #shareABLE, Engineering Disciplines